UniversalDependencies/docs/_includes/stats/it/pos/CONJ.md

 ## Morphology

-The form / lemma ratio of `CONJ` is 1.000000 (the average of all parts of speech is 1.491677).
+The form / lemma ratio of `CONJ` is 0.970588 (the average of all parts of speech is 1.491496).

 The 1st highest number of forms (3) was observed with the lemma “e”: <em>e, ed, et</em>.

-The 2nd highest number of forms (3) was observed with the lemma “né”: <em>ne', nè, né</em>.
+The 2nd highest number of forms (2) was observed with the lemma “né”: <em>nè, né</em>.

 The 3rd highest number of forms (2) was observed with the lemma “o”: <em>o, od</em>.